vnvhoang/Natural-Frequency-Calculator-GUI/README.md

   - If encountering errors, confirm that your MATLAB version meets the minimum requirement (R2020a/b or later).
   - Update MATLAB and toolboxes if necessary.

+- **MATLAB Runtime Version Not Found**:
+  - **Error Message**: "Could not find version 9.9 of the MATLAB Runtime.
+Attempting to load mclmcrrt9_9.dll."
+  - **Solution**: Install the correct version of the MATLAB Runtime that matches version 9.9 (MATLAB Runtime R2020b).
+You can download it from the [MATLAB Runtime website](https://www.mathworks.com/products/compiler/matlab-runtime.html).
+Follow the installation steps and ensure that it is properly added to your system's path.
 ---

 ## Authors and Acknowledgments